 Hodgkin Lymphoma: Diagnosis

-To be sure of a diagnosis of HL or any Abnormal cell growth that cannot be controlled by the body's natural defenses.
-Cancerous cells can grow and eventually form tumors., a Removal of a small piece of tissue for evaluation under a microscope. is required.
-An excisional biopsy to remove an entire The watery fluid in the lymph system that contains white blood cells (lymphocytes). node is preferred in helping to diagnose HL.
+To be sure of a diagnosis of HL or any cancer, a biopsy is required.
+An excisional biopsy to remove an entire lymph node is preferred in helping to diagnose HL.
 Sometimes, however, a core needle or an incisional biopsy to remove a portion of the tissue is performed.
-A A physician who specializes in studying disease through a microscopic evaluation of body tissues and organs. examines slides containing portions from the biopsy sample under a microscope to see if they contain the characteristic cells of HL (ReedSternberg [RS]) and to see if the cells are arranged in ways typical of HL.
+A pathologist examines slides containing portions from the biopsy sample under a microscope to see if they contain the characteristic cells of HL (ReedSternberg [RS]) and to see if the cells are arranged in ways typical of HL.

 The following tests may be used to confirm the HL diagnosis:

 - Bone marrow biopsy and/or bone marrow aspiration for advanced stage HL

 - Comprehensive metabolic panel to check liver and kidney function

 - Pathology examination of the lymph node biopsy (a detailed review of the biopsy by a pathologist or hematopathologist)

 - Testing for human immunodeficiency virus (HIV) and the hepatitis B and C virus infections